OCA/server-tools/auditlog/README.rst

 Usage
 =====

-Go to `Reporting / Audit / Rules` to subscribe rules.
+Go to `Settings / Technical / Audit / Rules` to subscribe rules.
 A rule defines which operations to log for a given data model.
-Then, check logs in the `Reporting / Audit / Logs` menu.
+Then, check logs in the `Settings / Technical / Audit / Logs` menu.

 During installation, it will migrate any existing data from the `audittrail` module (rules and logs).